Take a few small steps to prevent major losses in your independent business.

 - Limiting employee access to sensitive data

-- Keeping up with the latest cybersecurity best practices for small businesses.
+- Keeping up with the latest cybersecurity best practices for independent businesses.

 What are the most common cybersecurity threats for small businesses?

 The best way to protect against cyber threats is to understand what kind of attacks you’re up against.
-Some of the most common cybersecurity threats for small businesses include:
+Some of the most common cybersecurity threats for independent businesses include:

 - Malware.
 An umbrella term for “Malicious Software.”
 This cybersecurity threat is designed to damage or gain unauthorized access to a business’s database system.
 Common examples include viruses, worms, trojans, and ransomware.
 Remember, knowing the type of malware is important as it helps you decide which cybersecurity tool you need to stay safe.